-Identifying Politically Exposed Persons (PEPs) is crucial for financial institutions as they pose a high-risk of being involved in corruption, bribery, and money laundering.
+Identifying Politically Exposed Persons (PEPs) is crucial for financial institutions as they pose a high risk of being involved in corruption, bribery, and money laundering.
 International and local regulators have set various criteria to classify PEPs, making it a challenging task.
-To aid in this process, FATF and the European Union frequently release updated guidelines on identifying PEPs.
+In response to the growing need for accurate PEP identification, international bodies like FATF and the European Union regularly release updated guidelines on maintaining and referencing the politically exposed person list, which greatly assists financial institutions in their efforts to prevent financial crimes.
 PEPs are typically individuals in positions of power and influence, making them more susceptible to committing corruption and bribery crimes.

 To prevent financial crimes such as money laundering, terrorist financing, corruption, and bribery, it is essential for organizations to implement Know Your Customer (KYC) and Anti-Money Laundering (AML) procedures.
 These regulations are mandatory for organizations at risk, and companies must identify new customers and screen their existing ones for PEPs.
+Regulators impose fines on organizations that fail to carry out PEP aml controls.
 Regulators impose fines on organizations that fail to carry out PEP controls.
 Financial institutions that failed to comply with PEP screening and sanction check obligations between 2008 and 2018 were fined a staggering $27 billion.

 PEP Screening on Customer Onboarding